-The value of the rpl.checksum.change configurable determines the level of verification performed for the p4 fetch command.
-See "Configurables" on page 648.
+The value of the "rpl.checksum.change" on page 762 configurable determines the level of verification performed for the p4 fetch command.
+See "Configurables" on page 690.

 p4 fetch automatically performs a p4 sync as part of its operations.

 Triggering on fetches